apache/gravitino/docs/security/access-control.md

 ### Authentication

-As mentioned above, Gravitino uses Ownership to control the rights of securable object in the management category and uses Role to control access securable objects, so when a user performs a specific operation on a specified resource, Gravitino will perform a composite authentication on the Ownership and Role to which the resource belongs.
+As mentioned above, Gravitino uses Ownership to control the privileges of securable object in the management category and uses Role to control access securable objects, so when a user performs a specific operation on a specified resource, Gravitino will perform a composite authentication on the Ownership and Role to which the resource belongs.
 When a user has more than one Role, Gravitino will use the user's current Role for authentication, and the user can switch the current Role to access a different securable object.